 Create a Winning Product Strategy

-Bottom line, the best way to help yourself feel confident with letting go of your existing business, is to have a great alternative.
+The best way to help yourself feel confident in letting go of your existing business is to have a great alternative.

 With a solid, structured, and coherent product strategy – even before it is actually executed – you get to see step by step how you are going to achieve business success.
 Seeing it so clearly is so tempting that many of the companies I work with are already waiting to be able to shift everyone’s efforts to work solely on executing the new strategy.

-We usually do it gradually and make proper validations before taking on bigger bets.
-But when you have great success potential at your reach, this time with higher confidence, and you start seeing your smaller bets payout – not looking backward is easier than ever before.
+We usually get there gradually and make proper validations before taking on bigger bets.
+It’s when you start seeing your smaller bets payout that not looking backward becomes easier and eventually a reality.